Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP1155/Extensions/psp1155metadata.md

 ## Step 2: Define storage

-Declare storage struct and declare the field related to `PSP1155MetadataStorage` trait in addition to your `PSP1155Storage` field.
-Then you need to derive `PSP1155MetadataStorage` trait and mark the corresponding field with `#[PSP1155MetadataStorageField]` attribute.
+Declare storage struct and declare the field related to the `PSP1155MetadataStorage` trait in addition to your `PSP1155Storage` field.
+Then you need to derive the `PSP1155MetadataStorage` trait and mark the corresponding field with the `#[PSP1155MetadataStorageField]` attribute.
 Deriving this trait allows you to reuse the `PSP1155Metadata` extension in your `PSP1155` implementation.

 ```rust
 #[derive(Default, PSP1155Storage, PSP1155MetadataStorage)]